 When an employer treats an employee unfavorably due to his or her religious beliefs, that employer is partaking in religious discrimination.
 The law does not only protect individuals who practice or belong to traditional religions, such as Christianity, Judaism, or Buddhism, but also those who do not subscribe to any organized religions.
-Religion may not factor into any aspect of employment, including hiring, firing, or promotions.
+Religion cannot be legally factored into any aspect of employment, including hiring, firing, or promotions.

 It is against the law to harass any person for his or her religion.
 This includes making offensive remarks about a person’s religious beliefs or practices.
 Simple teasing or offhand comments are not considered harassment.
-Offensive remarks that are severe and frequent, creating a hostile environment that results in an adverse employment decision is considered harassment.
+Offensive remarks that are severe and frequent, creating a hostile environment that results in an adverse employment decision, are considered harassment.